Fandi brothers could be affected by changes to Thai League 1’s foreign player rules

 AI generated

-SINGAPORE – After reaching the pinnacle of Thai football with Buriram United this season, national footballer Ilhan Fandi faces an uncertain future amid changes to the Thai League 1’s foreign player rules.
+SINGAPORE – After reaching the pinnacle of Thai football with Buriram United this season, national striker Ilhan Fandi faces an uncertain future amid changes to Thai League 1’s foreign player rules.

 Buriram, who had retained both the league title and Shopee Cup, had hoped in January to extend Ilhan’s stay, having signed the 23-year-old on loan from fellow top-flight club BG Pathum United.